 The policy should provide clear language about prohibitions against sexual harassment.
 In Florida, sexual harassment is considered a form of sex discrimination and is unlawful under both Title VII of the Civil Rights Act of 1964 as well as under Section 760.10 of the Florida Statutes.
-Importantly, employers should consider having an experienced employment lawyer review (or write) their policies, as well as provide training to employees (and managers) regarding the policies, to ensure understanding and compliance.
+Importantly, employers should consider having an experienced employment lawyer review (or write) their policies, as well as provide training to employees (and managers) regarding the policies, to ensure understanding.

 - Require Employees to Undergo Sexual Harassment Training